How to use 10 Pantry-Staple Vegan Egg Substitutes in Baking & Cooking

 Arrowroot starch (or cornstarch) is another wonderful way to swap out eggs in baking.
 I often use arrowroot starch in combination with another vegan egg substitute, like yogurt.
 I particularly love this in cake and cookie recipes (especially gluten free cookie recipes!).

-Not only that, but arrowroot starch is also AMAZING in custard-based recipes, like this vegan chocolate pudding and baked vegan cheesecake, especially if aquafaba and chickpea flour are unavailable to you.
+Not only that, but arrowroot starch is also AMAZING in vegan custard and vegan custard-based recipes, like this vegan chocolate pudding and baked vegan cheesecake, especially if aquafaba and chickpea flour are unavailable to you.

 9. Almond Butter (or Nut-Free Alternative)